Wednesday, August 7, 2013

 Well, here's news about Mary Kellett.
 An attorney named Luke Rioux posted the latest at his website Harmless Error, writing that the penalty for the Assistant D.A.
 Kellett's dirty deeds was "almost nothing."

-I had helped circulate a petition calling for her dismissal a while back, after Judge Kevin Cuddy found Kellett guilty of prosecutorial misconduct.
+I helped circulate a petition calling for her dismissal a while back, after Judge Kevin Cuddy found Kellett guilty of prosecutorial misconduct.
 She'd kept important facts of the case from Vladek Filler's attorney... evidence which was detrimental to the prosecution.
 Filler was then found guilty of domestic violence and/or charges of that nature.

 Interesting, Kellett's disciplinary hearing was presided over by Ellen Gorman.
 She's the judge who kept us from getting to trial in Androscoggin Superior Court after doctors at Blue Hill Memorial Hospital treated my son, Aaron, for a dislocated shoulder, when it was in fact broken.